fjohan/ProcuMosPP/README.md

 See "6.5 Caveat: Fixed-Interval Inference and Silence" before using this mode on long recordings.

-Tip (Praat workflow):

-- Open the original `.wav`, the produced `*_prom.Sound`, and the produced `*_pred.TextGrid` in Praat.
-- Resample `*_prom.Sound` with sampling frequency `16000 Hz` and precision `1`.
-- Combine the original wav and the resampled prominence sound into stereo.
-- View the stereo sound together with the TextGrid.
-- Optionally mute channel 2 while inspecting alignment.

 ## 1. Introduction
-This study investigates the prediction of word-level prominence in Swedish news speech.
-The goal was to predict continuous prominence ratings (scale 0–2) derived from mass crowdsourcing (20+ raters per file).
-We compared two pre-trained Wav2Vec 2.0 backbones—one generic and one language-specific—across three levels of architectural complexity to determine the optimal configuration for small-data prosody modeling.
+This repo is the result of a study that investigates word-level prominence prediction in Swedish news speech.
+The goal was to predict continuous prominence ratings (scale 0-2) derived from mass crowdsourcing (20+ raters per file).
+We compared two pre-trained Wav2Vec 2.0 backbones, one generic and one language-specific, across three levels of architectural complexity to determine the optimal configuration for small-data prosody modeling.

 ## 2. Methodology

 ### 2.1 Dataset
-The dataset consists of approximately 130 audio files (total duration ~20 minutes) featuring 5 speakers (3 male, 2 female) reading news in a homogenous Swedish dialect.
+The dataset consists of approximately 130 audio files (total duration ~20 minutes) featuring 5 speakers (3 male, 2 female) reading news in a homogeneous Swedish dialect.
 Labels are mean per-word prominence ratings.
 Training was performed using Leave-One-Speaker-Out (LOSO) cross-validation to ensure speaker independence.

 ### 2.2 Backbone Models
 We compared two pre-trained feature extractors: